Sheet pan sausage with potatoes & green beans fresh from the oven

 Try drizzling a little lemon juice or balsamic vinegar after baking to brighten up the flavors, especially if your sausage is on the heavier side.

-or best herbs for roasting green beans and potatoes, and honestly, simple blends work best.
+People also search for best herbs for roasting green beans and potatoes, and honestly, simple blends work best.
 Think basil, oregano, thyme, or a pre-made Italian seasoning blend.

 Make It Mediterranean, Cajun, or Italian Style